mi-gri/bm_monitor/installation-setup.md

 # adapt the following variables to your needs
-talkgroups = [1234,4567] # Talkgroups to monitor, sperated by commas callsigns = ['WA1ABC','W1AW'] # Callsigns to monitor, seperated by commas noisy_calls = ["L1DHAM", "N0CALL", "N0C4LL"] # Noisy calls signs that will be ignored
+talkgroups = [1234,4567] # Talkgroups to monitor, sperated by commas callsigns = ['WA1ABC','W1AW'] # Callsigns to monitor, seperated by commas repeater = ['DO0KB'] # Callsigns of repeater/hotspot to monitor, seperated by commas
+noisy_calls = ["L1DHAM", "N0CALL", "N0C4LL"] # Noisy calls signs that will be ignored
 min_duration = 0 # Min. duration of a QSO to qualify for a push notification min_silence = 300 # Min. time in seconds after the last QSO before a new push notification will be send